 Placing a Ceramic Bowl, Wooden Bucket, or Ceramic Bucket of Honey into a Barrel of Fresh Water will immediately create Honeywater, which is used for crafting Alcohol.
-Because the volume of the Honey will be added to the volume of water, there must be enough free space in the Container for the Honey to be added (250 mB for a Ceramic Bowl, and 1,000 mB for either of the Buckets).
+Because the volume of the Honey will be added to the volume of water, there must be enough free space in the Container for the Honey to be added (1,000 mB for either of the Buckets).

 Empty honeycombs can be melted in an unsealed Large Ceramic Vessel placed on top of a firepit to produce Wax.
 One empty honeycomb is worth 300 mb of wax.
 When a piece of string of any kind (excluding Sinew) is placed in Wax, it creates a Candle, which are a safe source of light which do not have the risk of lighting other blocks on fire.
 One Candle consumes 200 mb of Wax.